-If you have an efficient dishwasher, washing your dishwasher-safe items by hand will save a TON of water.
+If you have an efficient dishwasher, washing your dishwasher-safe items in the dishwasher can save a TON of water.

 This won’t be possible for everyone of course if your home or apartment does not have a dishwasher (been there… and am there!) but if you do have one, opt for the dishwasher for all of your dishwasher-safe dinnerware and tableware.